huggingface/transformers/docs/source/en/tasks/prompting.md

 Note that Falcon models were trained using the `bfloat16` datatype, so we recommend you use the same.
 This requires a recent version of CUDA and works best on modern cards.

-You also need to allow remote code execution.
-This is because the Falcon models use a new architecture that is not part of transformers yet - instead, the code necessary is provided by the model authors in the repo.

 </Tip>